HaplyHaptics/Haply-API-Java/README.md

 TABLE OF CONTENTS

-1 Haptic Systems and the hAPI
+1 Haptic Systems and the Haply API
 ==============================

 1.1.
 HAPTIC SYSTEMS